fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Rather than storing a copy of the entire database in each block, every block contains only Flakes, or facts about entities, that are different as of that block.

-The [FlureeDB Whitepaper](https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf) goes into more depth about how FlureeDB works.
+The [Fluree Whitepaper](https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf) goes into more depth about how Fluree works.

 ## Capabilities